 Find New Sources of Income (aka Side Hustles)

 Getting additional income from several sources can go a long way in helping you increase your net worth.
-It will not only help you pay off your debts sooner, but also take way your need to borrow often.
+It will not only help you pay off your debts sooner, but it will also take away your need to borrow often.
 You can get additional income from a second job, doing some freelance work, selling items online, or starting a part-time business.
 There are many endless opportunities out there; all you need to do is find the one that works for you.

 Maximize Retirement Contributions

 Retirement contributions benefit you in two ways.
-One, they defer your taxable income because they are deducted before taxes (Assuming it is not a Roth).
+One, they defer your taxable income, because they are deducted before taxes (assuming it is not a Roth).
 Second, they boost your available generative assets.
 Check if your employer offers a retirement plan and start contributing towards it.
-If you already have a 401(k) plan through your employer but aren’t contributing to the maximum, consider doing it if you want to boost your net worth by a big margin.
+If you already have a 401(k) plan through your employer but aren't contributing to the maximum, consider doing it if you want to boost your net worth by a big margin.
 You can also open an IRA (Individual Retirement Account) and start investing there.

 Store Your Money Where It Can Grow

 Avoid storing your money in savings accounts (besides short-term needs and your emergency fund) where it can't grow or earn interest.
 Keep the money in interest-bearing accounts or invest it where it can work for you.
 Your best friend is compounding interest!
 This is one of the simplest ways to increase your net worth through long-term investing.
 Investing doesn't have to be complicated — just continue to save!